-4.6.6.
+4.6.9.
 Notify the Administrative Services Office when an individual's access is to be terminated.
-4.6.7.
-Submit a TAP for all underground trips and/or surface tour groups.
+4.6.10.
+Submit a TAP when required.

-4.7.
-Environment, Safety, and Health (ESH) Department

-- 4.7.1.
-References and verifies visitors against a daily Visitor log. - 4.7.2.
-Grants appropriate access to the facility and provides directions for check-in. - 4.7.3.
+- 4.7.
+Environment, Safety, and Health (ESH) Department - 4.7.1.
+Grants appropriate access to the facility and provides directions for check-in. - 4.7.2.
 Screens individuals against a Watch List.

+4.7.3.
+Monitors the facility access points and reports deficiencies (e.g., perimeter fencing, access signage, etc.).

 4.7.4.
-Monitors the facility access points and reports deficiencies (e.g., perimeter fencing, access signage, etc.).
+Observes and reports activities/situations that could present a threat.

 4.7.5.
-Observes and reports activities/situations that could present a threat.
+Maintains the access control system database, updates access requirements for proximity locks and manages keys for facility access.

 4.7.6.
-Maintains the access control system database, updates access requirements for proximity locks and manages keys for facility access.
+Oversees installation, maintenance, and repair of access points.

 - 4.7.7.
-Oversees installation, maintenance, and repair of access points. - 4.7.8.
-Provides personal protective equipment (PPE), brass, and shuttle service when needed. - 4.7.9.
+Provides personal protective equipment (PPE), brass, and shuttle service when needed. - 4.7.8.
 Maintains completed Acknowledgement of Risk and Release/Agreement Not to Sue and Waiver documents. - 4.8.
 Infrastructure Technician - 4.8.1.
 Ensures the occupancy limits for the cage are not exceeded. - 4.8.2.
 Monitors the brass tag boards. - 4.8.3.
 Denies underground access when appropriate. - 4.9.
-Personnel

-4.9.1.
+Personnel Accessing SURF - 4.9.1.
+Required to check in at the Yates or Ross guard house. - 4.9.2.
 Ensure accountability of the requirements of this document.

-4.9.2.
+4.9.3.
 Report any access control point deficiencies, suspicious activity, or unauthorized personnel to ESH Department.